michaelhtran120/MaRecipe-SPA/README.md

 This application is a small part of a bigger planned project.

-## For Developers & Individuals Interested In Testing
+## For Developers & Individuals Interested In The Application

 If you would like to help, please note that I am using json-server for back-end at the moment.